lthiem/Spatial-Regression--SC/README.md

 # Spatial-Regression--SC
-Practice making spatial regression map
+Practice making spatial regression map using child poverty in Georgia bases off of a less than high school degree